gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/NameResolution.md

 ## Introduction

-If you look at typical examples given in introductionary documents about CDS, you might wonder why there is a lengthy document about the name resolution in CDL.
+If you look at typical examples given in introductionary documents about CDS, you might wonder why there is a lengthy document about the name resolution.
 So, let us start with such an example:

 ```